sushang-thu/sushang-thu.github.io/_pages/about.md

 # About Me

 I got both my PhD and BS degrees from School of Life Sciences in Tsinghua University, China.
 After a short dip into industrial job, I realized I am more enthusiastic in basic scientific research.
-So I came to US and joined Dr. Xiaohong Li's group as a post-doc.
+So I came to US and joined <a href="https://xiaohonglilab.com/">Dr. Xiaohong Li's group</a> as a post-doc.
 I am currently running a project in prostate cancer bone metastasis and a project in mitochondrial functions.

 In my previous experiences, I worked on cell cycle and Wnt signaling, also on PROTAC-induced CDK6 degradation.